Answers to the Index questions automatically justify to the Top of page.

 Blocked Names.
 This allows the user to target specific

-allowing Invited/VIP calls within the 602 area code to
+while allowing Invited/VIP calls within the 602 area

-ring through.
-All blocked Names are also processed like
+code to ring through.
+All blocked Names are also

 CHANGING the SORT PROCESSING LEVEL

-and hold the Program Button for 3 seconds until you see
+press and hold the Program Button for 3 seconds until

-“Program Mode”, then “Pick Up Phone”, when the prompt for
+you see “Program Mode”, then “Pick Up Phone”, when the

 This is a toggle so each time the user enters 04#*, the